grahampugh/jamf-api-tool/README.md

 # jamf-api-tool

-Standalone python tool for interacting with the Jamf API.
+A standalone python tool for interacting with the Jamf API.

+Run `--help` for usage instructions.